Telephone (song): Accolades

-In the annual Pazz and Jop mass critics poll of the year's best in music, "Telephone" was ranked number 16 in 2010.
-It was placed at number three by Rob Sheffield of Rolling Stone on his Top 25 Singles of the 2010 list.
-Sheffield stated that "Telephone" was a "communication breakdown on the dance floor" and added, "Beyonce, the most egregiously non-crazy pop star of our time, gets to pretend she's as nuts as Gaga for a few minutes."
-Amy Phillips placed "Telephone" at number 55 in her list "Top Tracks of 2010", noting that it was "one of the less weird tracks" on The Fame Monster.
-The song was included on year-end lists of best songs compiled by MTV News and PopMatters at number ten and 29 respectively.
+"Telephone" appeared in several year-end lists compiled by critics and publications, such as MTV News and PopMatters, which ranked it at number 10 and 29 respectively.
 The latter found it "the distilled essence of the Lady Gaga and the apex of her career to date".
-In 2011, Gary Trust of Billboard listed "Telephone" at the fourth position on his list of the 10 All-Female Hit Collaborations.
+Rob Sheffield placed "Telephone" at number three on his Top 25 Singles of 2010 list for Rolling Stone, and Phillips placed it at number 55 for her Pitchfork top 100 list.
+In his description, Sheffield wrote that "Telephone" was a "communication breakdown on the dance floor" and "Beyonce, the most egregiously non-crazy pop star of our time, gets to pretend she's as nuts as Gaga for a few minutes."
+Phillips commented it was "one of the less weird tracks" on The Fame Monster.
+In the annual Pazz and Jop mass critics poll of the year's best in music, "Telephone" was ranked the 16th best single in 2010.
+One year later, Gary Trust of Billboard listed "Telephone" as one of the ten best all-female "hit collaborations".

 In 2010, "Telephone" was nominated in the category for Fave Song at the Australian Nickelodeon Kids' Choice Awards and Favorite Song at the 37th People's Choice Awards.
 The following year, the song was nominated for the Grammy Award for Best Pop Collaboration with Vocals.
 It was recognized as one of the Most Performed Songs at the 2011 ASCAP Pop Music Awards.
-The same year, BMI listed "Telephone" as one of the Award-Winning Songs at their awards ceremony.
+The same year, BMI recognized Gaga as one of the pop songwriters of the year, highlighting "Telephone" as one of her songs.
 It was also nominated for Best Single and won Best Collaboration at the 2011 Virgin Media Music Awards.

 At the 2010 MTV Video Music Awards, the music video for "Telephone" won Best Collaboration and was nominated for Best Choreography and Video of the Year, losing both to Gaga's own "Bad Romance" video.
-It was placed at number three on NME's list of "50 Best Music Videos of 2010".
-On Spins list of "The 20 Best Music Videos of 2010", the video was put at number seven with the comment that "the decision to enlist the normally buttoned-up Beyoncé in Gaga's lezzie jailbird fantasia was genius".
-The writers of Pitchfork Media also put the video on their list of "The Top Music Videos of 2010".
-NME placed it at number 17 on their list of "100 Greatest Music Videos", concluding that it "eschews all the overreaching cosmic weirdness of her recent clips and settles for a nine-minute lesbo action-filled Tarantino rip-off".
-In January 2015, Billboard named the video as the best music video of the first half of the 2010s, writing that "Gaga had triumphed again, and that this decade was off to a spectacular start".
+It was placed at number three on NME's list of "50 Best Music Videos of 2010" and number seven on Spin's 20-item year-end list.
+Spin commented: "the decision to enlist the normally buttoned-up Beyoncé in Gaga's lezzie jailbird fantasia was genius".
+The writers of Pitchfork Media ranked the video as one of 2010's best.
+In January 2015, Billboard named it the best music video of the 2010s, writing that "Gaga had triumphed again, and that this decade was off to a spectacular start".
+NME placed it at number 17 on their 2011 list of the 100 best music videos of all time: "[it] eschews all the overreaching cosmic weirdness of her recent clips and settles for a nine-minute lesbo action-filled Tarantino rip-off".